Lately, we have turned our focus to lovely edible oils.

 If you are trying to maintain a healthy lifestyle, whether you’re baking, roasting, or frying, you need to ensure you are selecting the right cooking oil.

-We have put together this handy guide, so you can get the most out of your edible oils.
+For this reason, we have put together this handy guide, so you can get the most out of your edible oils.

-Unrefined oils: These are the oils that should be used.
+Unrefined Oils: These are the oils that you should use when you are cooking.

 Follow the link to find out which are your unrefined oils.

 Why?
-Because no one oil can do everything, and cooking oil at an incorrect temperature can actually break down the stable molecules and make it unhealthy.
+Because no one oil can do everything, and if you are cooking oil at the incorrect temperature can actually break down the stable molecules and make it unhealthy.

-If you’re cooking oil at a higher temperature then the smoke point, it can change the molecular structure of the oil, which creates oxidation and free radicals in the body.
+If you’re cooking oil at a higher temperature then the smoke point, it can change the structure of the oil, which can create oxidation and free radicals in your body.

-These are medium heat oils, which are great for your wok and sauteing dishes such as meats, stir fry and omelets.
+These are medium-heat oils, which are great for your wok and sauteeing dishes such as meats, stir fry, and omelets.

-Good examples of these are Virgin Coconut and Sesame oil, these are the oils that have full bodied flavours, that are intended as an integral part of a dish.
+Good examples of these are Virgin Coconut oil and Sesame oil; these are the oils that have full-bodied flavours that are intended as an integral part of a dish.

-These oils include Sunflower, Safflower and Virgin Olive oil.
+Typically these oils include Sunflower, Safflower, and Virgin Olive oil.

-Most oils do go rancid over time, especially when exposed to the air, so buy in small quantities, keep the lid on tight and store in a cool dark place,
+Most oils will go rancid over time especially when exposed to the air, so buy in small quantities, keep the lid on tight, and store in a cool dark place,

-Ideally your specialty oils should be kept in the fridge and will come stored in a dark glass.
+Ideally, your specialty oils should be kept in the fridge and will come stored in a dark glass.

-The only exception when it comes to the longevity of your oils is Olive oil which is high in oleic acid, olive oil is naturally rich in antioxidants which helps to prevent the oil from going rancid quickly.
+The only exception when it comes to the longevity of your oils is Olive oil which is high in oleic acid, Olive oil is naturally rich in antioxidants which helps to prevent oxidation, and the oil from going rancid quickly.

 For further reading, this is a great article, which looks at the best healthy cooking oils, as recommended by a dietician.